 COLOR: How are colors used?
 Are they bright or subdued, solid or shaded?
 Do they have any emotional content within the work?
 Are the colors balanced within the work?
 Does the artist use many different colors or just a few colors in many different intensities and shades?
 Do the colors seem realistic and natural, or are they exaggerated or even strange?
 How doe all this affect the work or art?

-SHAPE/MASS: What overall shape is the work?
-What kinds of forms are used within the composition?
-Are shapes idealized, modified, distorted?
+SHAPE: What overall shape is the work?
+What kind of forms are used within the composition?
+Are. shapes idealized, modified, distorted?
 Are the shapes simple or complex?
 Are shapes repeated in pattern?
 Do the shapes remain 2 dimensional or do they imply 3 dimensional mass?

 In Sculpture: Does the form extend into your space, or does it seem closed and still part of a block of stone?
 Does it have any openings or holes, or is it solid?